aaronshahriari/.dotfiles/hyprland/hypr/README.md

 - [x] port dmenu scripts to rofi
 - [ ] customize rofi
 - [ ] customize waybar
+    - [ ] fork the exported repo in my .config to keep for later use
 - [ ] fix audio-sessionizer script for just source
 - [ ] fix display script when detaching dock
-- [ ] finish configuring main hypr config
+- [x] finish configuring main hypr config
 - [ ] create wayland user login when reboot etc.
 - [ ] i3lock on suspend thingy for wayland